Table of contents

 - Copying part or all of another student’s exam answers.

-- Collaborating with another student when taking the midterm or final exams by receiving or giving assistance of any kind.
+- Collaborating with another student when taking the quest, midterm, or Post-term exams by receiving or giving assistance of any kind.

 - Copying code from online sources without crediting them